LiuCong2017/Magpie/README.md

 #### Key Features
 - End-to-end encrypted (Signal Protocol)
-- Self-host (Supports backing up message history and permanently storing it anywhere you choose, allowing recovery at any tim)
+- Self-host (Also hosting provider if not On-premise, so decentralized support, and backing up message history and permanently storing it anywhere you choose, allowing recovery at any tim)

 #### Add-ons
 - Implement stringent security measures and encryption to prevent data breaches, ensuring adherence to privacy compliance standards